PLEnergyDev/CsharpRAPL/README.md

 CSharpRAPL is originally developed by lrecht and others for a university project.

 The original code can be found here: [lrecht/ParadigmComparison](https://github.com/lrecht/ParadigmComparison).

+# Requirements
+* libgdiplus - Is required for plotting